mkbmain/DiskTester/README.md

 It allows you to pick a drive and then it will determine its size write a file that fills the empty space then read back that file and ensure its all there

+please note make sure the usb is ntfs or exfat if bigger than a few GB as fat does not support single files bigger than a few GBs